James II of England: Deposition and the Glorious Revolution

 On 30 June 1688, a group of seven Protestant nobles invited William, Prince of Orange, to come to England with an army.
 By September, it had become clear that William sought to invade.
 Believing that his own army would be adequate, James refused the assistance of King Louis XIV of France, fearing that the English would oppose French intervention.
 When William arrived on 5 November 1688, many Protestant officers, including Churchill, defected and joined William, as did James's own daughter Anne.
 James lost his nerve and declined to attack the invading army, despite his army's numerical superiority.
 On 11 December, James tried to flee to France, first throwing the Great Seal of the Realm into the River Thames.
 He was captured in Kent; later, he was released and placed under Dutch protective guard.
 Having no desire to make James a martyr, William let him escape on 23 December.
 James was received by his cousin and ally, Louis XIV, who offered him a palace and a pension.

 William summoned a Convention Parliament to decide how to handle James's flight.
 It convened on 22 January 1689.
 While the Parliament refused to depose him, they declared that James, having fled to France and dropped the Great Seal into the Thames, had effectively abdicated, and that the throne had thereby become vacant.
 (Note: Harris analyses the legal nature of the abdication; James did not agree that he had abdicated.)
 To fill this vacancy, James's daughter Mary was declared Queen; she was to rule jointly with her husband William, who would be King.
 On 11 April 1689, the Parliament of Scotland declared James to have forfeited the throne of Scotland as well.
 The Convention Parliament issued a Declaration of Right on 12 February that denounced James for abusing his power, and proclaimed many limitations on royal authority.
 The abuses charged to James included the suspension of the Test Acts, the prosecution of the Seven Bishops for merely petitioning the Crown, the establishment of a standing army, and the imposition of cruel punishments.
 The Declaration was the basis for the Bill of Rights enacted later in 1689.
-The Bill also declared that henceforth, no Roman Catholic was permitted to ascend the English throne, nor could any English monarch marry a Roman Catholic.
+The Bill also declared that henceforth, no Roman Catholic was permitted to ascend the English throne.